The History of Henry Esmond: Plot summary

 Henry Esmond relates his own history in memoir fashion, mainly in the third person but occasionally dropping into the first person.
 Henry, born about 1678, is an orphan and lives near London in the care of French Huguenot refugees.
 When Henry is about ten years old, Thomas Esmond, third Viscount Castlewood, removes him from his caretakers and takes him to Castlewood.

 Henry lives at Castlewood as a servant, and it is generally assumed that he is the viscount's illegitimate son.
 The Catholic viscount opposes the legitimacy of King William III and is killed fighting for James II at the Battle of the Boyne (1690).
 Castlewood is temporarily occupied by the army and Henry is befriended by a trooper, the writer Richard Steele.
 The estate passes to Thomas's Protestant cousin Francis Esmond, who becomes the fourth viscount.

-The new viscount and his wife foster the young Henry; for the first time he eats at the table as an acknowledged member of the family.
-A quiet, sober, hard-working youth, Henry is devoted to his foster family.
-Gentle, sensitive Lady Castlewood is his adored mother figure.
-Her husband is also kind to Esmond, but he is a hard-drinking man of limited intellect and sometimes crude manners, and this causes his wife a great deal of embarrassment.
+The new viscount and his wife foster the young Henry; he eats at the table as a member of the family.
+Henry is attached to his foster family.
+Lady Castlewood serves as a mother figure to him.
+Her husband treats Esmond well, but he drinks heavily and has limited intellect and crude manners, which causes his wife embarrassment.

 Henry remains at Castlewood until his foster-parents send him to Cambridge University, where they intend him to become a clergyman.
 However, in Henry's last year at the university, the fourth viscount is killed in a duel.
 On his deathbed he tells Henry that Thomas Esmond, the third viscount, was in fact his father, and that Henry is not illegitimate at all but the legal heir to the title and estate of Castlewood.
 Henry, thinking of the pain and disgrace this would cause his foster-mother and cousins, burns the confession and tells no one.